anniVAdmin/anniVAdmin.github.io/services.md

 # Services and Pricing

-This page contains a clear overview of the admin support services I offer.
+Below is a clear overview of the admin support services I offer.
+---
 <img src="/assets/images/services-pricing.png" alt="Services and pricing for anniV admin support">